jingqiyang/parseultra-formatter/README.md

 The program has been compiled to the executable named *format*.
 Run the program with the command `./format [filename.txt]`.
 The program will create a new file named *[filename]_formatted.txt*.

-Unfortunately the very first speaker name will not be capitalized.
-To be fixed later!

 Assumptions:
 * The input file name is assumed to be a .txt file
 * Every line in the file is assumed to either be empty, or be in the format "SPEAKER: line"